an363/InfectiousRisksAcrossScales/README.md

 Note that semi-colons can be used to separate multiple input conditions if the user wants to launch multiple runs sequentially with a single input file, for instance (vx,vy)=(0.0,0.0);(-0.2,0.5) or ExhalationMode=speaking;breathing.

-* Run the script with Python 3
+* Run the script with Python 3, e.g., by typing in a terminal

 $ python3 main.py

 4) READ THE RESULTS

-The results in terms of infection rates caused by an individual in the OutputFolder repository
+The results in terms of infection rates caused by an individual in the OutputFolder repository, with one folder for each set of conditions.
+Each folder contains a summary of the parameters (parameters.txt), a file detailing how many new cases each distinct agent would cause per hour, should they be contagious (Risks_by_person_output...dat}), and one file containing the mean number of new cases per hour (Risks_mean_output...dat).
+Within each file, the columns Clow and Cbar refer to:
-* "Clow_bar": lower bound on the assessed mean rate of new infections (new cases per hour)
+* "Clow": lower bound on the assessed mean rate of new infections (new cases per hour)
-* "Chigh_bar": upper bound on the assessed mean rate of new infections (new cases per hour), taking into account possible previous interactions between pedestrians, out of the field of view
+* "Chigh": upper bound on the assessed mean rate of new infections (new cases per hour), taking into account possible previous interactions between pedestrians, out of the field of view